tom-smith-okta/okta-api-center/readme.md

 The overall setup has the following components:

 1. Set up your Okta tenant
-2. Set up the application (and test it)
+2. Set up the sample application (and test it)
 3. Set up your API (a mock API is available) and API Gateway
 4. Test the application -> API gateway connection